micaelaneus/strength-as-ccoty/README.md

 Take a deep breath and remember points when exasperation, rage, or protective apathy took over.
 Track numbing or dissociative methods, plus the ruts and re-runs.
 What crushed me, and how do I feel about how I took care of myself after?
 How and when did I check out?

-Optional: copy items from these prompts that you’d like to release onto bits of paper for later, in The Lion's Remedy Ritual.
+Optional: copy items from these prompts that you’d like to release onto bits of paper for use in *The Lion's Remedy Ritual.*

 #### THREE CARD SPREAD: THE CHARIOT CHECK-IN